 Water, water, and more water!
 While there are many beverages to choose from water wins hands down every time.
 Staying hydrated on a keto diet is essential to keep your electrolytes in check.
 Bone broth will be a great help for this!

-Limit drinks containing caffeine, all soda pops and of course alcohol.
+Limit drinks containing caffeine, all soda pops and of course you want to avoid alcohol on keto.
 These are diuretics which will just dehydrate you challenging you to maintain hydration.
 Limit all kinds of milk for coffees, teas, etc. as the carbs will soon add up.

 Diet sodas contain artificial sweeteners and aspartame which can have many adverse effects on the body; it’s best to avoid as it can throw you out of ketosis with large amounts.
 If possible drink your soda with a bunch of ice to increase your water intake.